atorscho/membership/docs/access_control.md

 # Access Control

-There are various ways to restrict pages and content to specific users.
+There are several ways to restrict pages and content to specific users.

 ## Blade Directives